 🚇 Nearest stations are Ravenscourt Park and Stamford Brook.

 10. Syon House

 The last surviving country house and estate belonging to a Duke in Greater London, Syon House is also a Bridgerton filming location and featured as Queen Charlotte’s dining room throughout the series.

 Just around the corner from both Richmond Park and Kew Gardens, it’s a beautiful spot and has been in the family of the present owners for over 400 years.
 Profoundly historic, the magnificent house itself holds a wealth of art within its interiors, and the sprawling grounds and gardens are well worth a visit.

-There’s also Tide Meadow neatby, a Site of Special Scientific Interest, and you may be able to spot bats, birds and various rare species of fungi as you wander around.
+There’s also Tide Meadow neatby, a Site of Special Scientific Interest, and you may be able to spot plenty of wildlife including bats, birds and various rare species of fungi as you wander around.
 As well as featuring in Bridgerton, the house has also featured in Killing Eve, Gosford Park and Hulu’s Harlots.